Installing your dish-washing machine: everything you need to consider

 FAQ

-What plumbing connections are there for dishwashers?
+What types of plumbing connections are there for dishwashers?

-The different kinds of plumbing connections for dishwashers comprise direct plumbing air-gap and high-loop.
+The various types of connections to the plumbing for dishwashers comprise direct plumbing air-gap, and high-loop.

-What can I do to determine whether my dishwasher’s plumbing is installed correctly?
+What can I do to determine whether my dishwasher’s plumbing is correctly installed?

-What are the most frequent issues that can arise with dishwasher plumbing?
+What are the most common issues that may arise with dishwasher plumbing?

-Common problems that arise with dishwasher plumbing include leaks, clogs, and low pressure.
+The common problems that can arise with dishwasher plumbing include clogs, leaks, and low water pressure.

-How often should I get the plumbing system of my dishwasher maintained?
+When should I have the plumbing system of my dishwasher maintained?